 Welcome kits are an essential element of the employee onboarding process.

 In addition to welcoming new hires, welcome kits also reinforce your company’s mission and values, unite internal teams and make your new employees feel valued.
-Check out my article on the key benefits of welcome kits~
+Check out the key benefits of welcome kits and welcome kit ideas~

 Today, we’ll discover some tips to create effective welcome kits.